 Elizabeth Van Lew was a 43-year-old woman living with her widowed mother when the Civil War broke out.
 Lew was against slavery but she assumed the identity of a loyal Confederate.
-She realized her duties as soon as the war erupted, and she started working on the dangerous job out of pure patriotism.
-She was not being paid!
+She realized her duties as soon as the war erupted, and she started working on the dangerous job out of pure patriotism — not for pay.

-Lew was a member of the elite of Richmond.
-Her social status came handy for doing some of the jobs.
-For instance, she was allowed in Libby Prison.
-She brought (seemingly) harmless material such as food and clothing for the prisoners, but she also brought information and guidance to help them escape.
+Lew was a member of the Richmond, Virginia elite, and her social status came in handy.
+For instance, she was allowed into Libby Prison.
+She brought (seemingly) harmless materials, such as food and clothing for the prisoners, but she also brought information and guidance to help them escape.
 She was naturally gifted for espionage.
 She transferred several critical intelligence reports to Ulysses S. Grant, the commanding general of Union army.
 These reports were sent inside hollowed eggs.

-She did not work alone but established a whole spy ring.
-In fact, she even managed to get one of her spies inside the White House of Confederacy.
-After the war, Grant said that Van Lew was the most critical source of intelligence during the final two years of war.
+She did not work alone, but established a whole spy ring.
+In fact, she even managed to get one of her spies inside the White House of the Confederacy.
+After the war, Grant said that Van Lew was the most critical source of intelligence during the final two years of the conflict.

 When Richmond fell to Union forces, she was the first person to fly the US flag on her home.
-It was this action of hers which revealed which side she actually was on… and made her a villain among the local community.
-They hated her so much that neighboring parents told their children that she was a witch.
+It was this action that revealed which side she actually was on… and made her a villain among the local community.
+They hated her so much that neighboring parents told their children she was a witch.

-When Ulysses Grant became the 18th president of USA, he appointed her as Postmaster of Richmond.
-She hired several African-Americans on her staff.
-Things were going all right but then President Rutherford Hayes came to power and sacked her.
+When Grant became the 18th president of the United States, he appointed her as Postmaster of Richmond.
+She hired several African-Americans to her staff.
+Things were going alright, but then President Rutherford Hayes came to power and sacked her.
 She lived a poor life after that, although she received allowances from some of the ex-prisoners that she helped escape Libby Prison.